Elon, North Carolina

 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn (Luke 2:7 ESV)

-Every December, we are reminded of the events of the first Christmas.
-Because of a Roman census, Joseph is forced to take a hundred-mile journey from Nazareth to Bethlehem.
-He travels with Mary, who was nine months pregnant at the time.
+Is the traditional view of Jesus’s birth presented in most churches actually historical?
+The traditional view is that Joseph took a hundred-mile journey from Nazareth to Bethlehem (which today is in the West Bank), because of a Roman census.
+He traveled with Mary, who was nine months pregnant at the time.
 When they arrived, it was late at night.
 They were tired and no public accommodations were available.

 The hotel was full.
 Joseph forgot to make reservations.
 An inn keeper turned them away, not because he was cold, heartless and rude, but because he did not have any room.
 There were no vacancies.
 They had no place to stay inside and Mary went into labor and delivered a baby without a doctor.
-Jesus was born, not in a hospital, but outdoors and laid in a manger, instead of a crib or baby bed.
+Jesus was born, not in a hospital, but outdoors in a barn or a cave and laid in a manger, instead of a crib or baby bed.

 Recently, many have questioned that interpretation.
 Some believe that they actually came to a family home that night.
-A new modern interpretation holds that the inn mentioned in Luke does not mean inn.
+Kenneth E. Bailey argues this view in his book Jesus through Middle Eastern Eyes (IVP Academic, 2008).
+This modern interpretation holds that the inn mentioned in Luke does not mean inn.
 It means “guest room.”
-This raises all kinds of questions.

 Does the inn mentioned in Luke refer to a public inn or to a room in a private house?
 Does it refer to a commercial inn or a just to a room in a house?
 Was Jesus was born outdoors or indoors?